 Virtual health, sometimes called telehealth, is an idea whose time has come.

-First and foremost, there’s the convenience of using online video, mobile apps, texting and various social platforms to deliver medical services that used to be available only in person.
+First and foremost, there’s the convenience of using online video, mobile medical apps, texting and various social platforms to deliver medical services that used to be available only in person.

 Think of it this way: If, say, Spotify™ or Netflix® can learn your cultural tastes and make spot-on recommendations, why not your virtual doctor?
+According to Accenture, 90% of adults said they were satisfied with the quality of their telehealth care during the pandemic.

 Then there’s the greater good.
-The American Association of Medical Colleges projects a shortfall of some 40,000 primary care physicians by 2030 — a problem that requires creative solutions, including virtual health services.
+The American Association of Medical Colleges projects a shortfall of some 48,000 primary care physicians by 2034 — a problem that requires creative solutions, including virtual health services.
 Those remaining doctors will likely be overwhelmed by serving our aging population, which means even less time for helping those of us on the younger side dealing with, say, the flu or the common cold.

-Finally, there’s the bottom line: Virtual health services are less expensive than an in-person visit to your doctor.
-The savings actually go well beyond what you see on your bill.
+And the savings actually go well beyond what you see on your bill.
 A recent analysis by Accenture found that replacing regular doctor’s visits with virtual health options could save the U.S. health system nearly $10 billion annually.
 Accenture also found that if virtual health were applied to just one condition, diabetes care, it would free up nearly 12 million hours of clinicians’ time for other work.

 So, virtual health services are often more convenient, more personal, less expensive for you and for the health system at large, and generally more efficient within an extremely complex medical services system.
 But which virtual health services are the right fit for you?

 Here are the leaders in the field, based on a survey of online reviews and our own impression of services offered.
-All these apps are available for Google Android™ smartphones and iPhone™.
+All these free apps are available for Google Android™ smartphones and iPhone™.

 American Well®

 American Well is more of an online doctor than a virtual health service, in the sense that you just log on (online or on your phone) and see the first available clinician.
-This is different than scheduling an appointment or selecting a specialist in advance.
+This is different from scheduling an appointment or selecting a specialist in advance.

 Membership fee: $0

-Cost per visit: $69
+Cost per visit: $79

 Pro: AmWell functions as an online doctor.
 Once you sign up for the service (for free), you enter an online waiting room, with an average wait time of about three minutes.